Henry-Ammo/Windsor-Castle/README.md

 Values determine output.

 Difference in scores are displayed.

+Unit Test.